awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 If you are familiar with the JSON syntax, you can also use a wildcard character \(\*\) to manually specify multiple services\.
 For example, type **Code\*** to provide permissions for all services beginning with `Code`, such as `CodeBuild` and `CodeCommit`\.
 However, you must then type the actions and resource ARNs to complete your policy\.
 Additionally, when you save your policy, it might be [restructured](#troubleshoot_viseditor-restructure) to include each service in a separate permission block\.

-Alternatively, to use JSON syntax \(such as wildcards\) for services, create, edit, and save your policy using the **JSON** tab\.
+Alternatively, to use JSON syntax \(such as wildcards\) for services, create, edit, and save your policy using the **JSON** editor option\.

 ### Reducing the size of your policy in the visual editor<a name="troubleshoot_policy-size"></a>

 When you use the visual editor to create a policy, IAM creates a JSON document to store your policy\.
-You can view this document by switching to the **JSON** tab\.
+You can view this document by switching to the **JSON** editor option\.
 If this JSON document exceeds the size limit of a policy, the visual editor displays an error message and does not allow you to review and save your policy\.
 To view the IAM limitation on the size of a managed policy, see [IAM and STS character limits](reference_iam-quotas.md#reference_iam-quotas-entity-length)\.

 To reduce the size of your policy in the visual editor, edit your policy or move permission blocks to another policy\.
 The error message includes the number of characters that your policy document contains, and you can use this information to help you reduce the size of your policy\.